A federal government Website managed by the U.S. Department of Health and Human Services

 Washington, D.C.
 20201

-Your child’s health care provider may also offer the MMRV vaccine, a combination vaccine that provides protection against measles, mumps, rubella, and varicella (chickenpox).
-MMRV vaccine is licensed for children 12 months to 12 years of age and may be used in place of MMR vaccine if varicella vaccination is needed in addition to measles, mumps, and rubella vaccination.
-Your child’s health care provider can help you decide which vaccine to use.
+MMRV vaccine is licensed for children 12 months to 12 years of age and may be used in place of MMR vaccine if varicella vaccination is also needed.
+A healthcare provider can help decide which vaccine to use.

-Anyone born during or after 1957 who has not had mumps or been vaccinated is at risk and should get at least one dose of MMR vaccine.
-Two doses are recommended for adults who are at higher risk, such as students in college, trade school, and training programs; international travelers; and healthcare professionals.
+Anyone born during or after 1957, who has never had mumps or has never been vaccinated, is at risk for mumps.
+They should get at least one dose of the MMR vaccine.
+Two doses are recommended for adults at higher risk, such as students in college, trade school, and training programs; international travelers; and healthcare professionals.

 Learn more about the vaccine recommendations for you.